 In order to complete this guide, you’ll need the following:

-A text editor or IDE that works well with CircuitPython, like Mu or Visual Studio Code.
+A text editor or IDE that works well with CircuitPython, like Mu, Thonny, or VS Code with the CircuitPython extension.

 - Micro USB to USB-A cable.